AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 ---
 title: Ingest Streaming Data | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
-description:
+description: In this lesson, you will stream data into Experience Platform using the Web SDK.
 feature: data ingestion
 topics:
 kt: 4348
-audience: data architect,data engineer
+audience: data engineer
 doc-type: tutorial
 activity: implement
 ---

 # Ingest Streaming Data

-In this lesson we are going to stream data into Platform using the Web SDK.
+In this lesson, you will stream data into Experience Platform using the Web SDK.

 There are two main tasks we need to complete in the Adobe Experience Platform Launch interface: